IAmMoltony/IAmMoltony/README.md

-I am Moltony, some guy who likes coding lol

-My fav text editor is Vim, with Sublime Text coming in second.
+Hi so I'm Moltony and I like coding.
+My favorite languages are C and C++ (I don't prefer one over the other) and my favorite text editor is Vim.

 <details>
   <summary>Languages I know</summary>